 Are There Healthy Alternatives to Pears?

-A guinea pig’s diet should mainly consist of high-quality high, pelleted guinea pig food, and the occasional vegetable or fruit.
+A guinea pig’s diet should mainly consist of high-quality hay, pelleted food, and the occasional vegetable or fruit.
+Unlike fruit, guinea pigs can have vegetables once a day since vegetables don’t have the same high sugar content.

 - Carrots